dominic-chang/Krang.jl/dev/.documenter/examples/coordinate-example.md

 ```

 Let&#39;s define a function that will return the coordinates of a ray when it intersects with a cone of opening angle $\theta_s$.
-Coordinate information can be accessed using the `emission_coordinates(pixel, θs, isindir, n)` function, which returns the coordiante information for a sub-image `n` associated with the ray at the pixel `pixel` which intersects a cone with opening angle `θs`.
-We will define a function which introduces some basic occlusion effects by checking if the ray has intersected with the cone on the &#39;far-side&#39; or the &#39;near-side&#39; from the obsever.
+Coordinate information can be accessed using the `emission_coordinates(pixel, θs, isindir, n)` function, which returns the coordinate information for a sub-image `n` associated with the ray at the pixel `pixel` which intersects a cone with opening angle `θs`.
+We will define a function which introduces some basic occlusion effects by checking if the ray has intersected with the cone on the &#39;far-side&#39; or the &#39;near-side&#39; from the observer.

 ```julia
 function coordinate_point(